uoftcprg/pokerkit/docs/source/hands.rst

    sb.showdown()

 Note that the showdown is started by the aggressor.
 You must not forget to do showdown after all other stages of the game is finished.
 Only after the showdown can the pot be distributed to the winners.
-An exception is all-in pots.
-By rule, all players involved in an all-in pot is forced to show (as per WSOP rule).
+All-in pots are exceptions, however.
+By rule, all players involved in an all-in pot is forced to show (as per WSOP rule) no matter what.
 The idea is to prevent collusion and chip dumping.
 As a result, in all-in pots, showdowns are unnecessary.

+All-in pots are shown below.
+Note that just because they do not showdown, you should not forget to showdown on non-all-in pots!

 Dwan vs Ivey
 ------------